foril/bbox/README.md

 Bbox is a Go library for Kannel SMS Gateway Box protocol *(Based on Kannel 1.4.4)*

-Create your own "Custom BOX" for send SMS with Kannel Bearerbox
+Create your own "Custom BOX" for send and receive SMS with Kannel Bearerbox

 ### Install
 ```